pulp-platform/pulpino/README.md

     make all

 inside the folder to generate the pdf.
-Note that you need a working version of latex for this step.
+Note that you need a working version of latex and tgif for this step.

 ## Running simulations